 Sylv continued, “what a prince he turned out to be.
 The frog, I therefore conclude, is our primal nature inviting our highest nature as Nobly Born to kiss and marry beyond live-in.”

-Unfortunately, the politician behind the frog emerges once more, marrying the whole town beyond live-in, into rule-in, enslave-mosquitoes-in, exploit-in all the barangays of insects in the jungle’s underbelly, all the while preaching contentment, as the secret to his contentment, e’en as the mosquitoes wages can’t compare with his commissions from the busy ant and busy bee contractors.
+Unfortunately, the politician behind the frog emerges once more, marrying the whole town beyond ‘live-in’, into rule-in, enslave-mosquitoes-in, exploit-in all the barangays of insects in the jungle’s underbelly, all the while preaching contentment, as the secret to his contentment, e’en as the mosquitoes’ wages can’t compare with his commissions from the busy ant and busy bee contractors.

 “I went on to Banahaw when I was being a total nut about PRESERVING THIS LAST REMAINING 5% OF ANY FORESTS IN SOUTHERN LUZON in the mid-‘90s. . . .
 The (herpetology) guys … said frogs are the first indication of health and ill health in any ecosystem.
 What they found in Banahaw: alive, well and thriving with all that water in Vulcan de Agua, of the purest, I must add.”